aws/aws-cdk-rfcs/text/stateful-resources-one-pager.md

 }
 ```

+### CodeGen

+Adding those properties will break the generated L1 resources because the `stateful` property is required.
+This means we need to add some logic into `cfn2ts` so that it generates constructors that pass the appropriate values.

-In addition, we manually curate a list of stateful resources and check that into our source code, i.e:
+To support this, we manually curate a list of stateful resources and check that into our source code, i.e:

 + stateful-resources.json